 News Center 6 WCSH-TV chose our "Science & Ecology Live & Unplugged" (SELU) program with Lebanon Elementary Schools for its November "Schools That Shine" segment.
 Congratulations to principal Tom Ledue and the teaching team (Jaime Halbmaier and Carolyn French were amazing on camera!) for being chosen for this community grant and honor.
 Take a look the video produced by WCSH's Tim Goff that aired Nov 11th on Ch.
 6!

 This opportunity is expensive.
 It costs thousands of dollars to send the fifth grade to this school.
-Per MSAD # 60 school board vote we will be having just one large fundraiser this year, which we hope will raise most of the cost of attendance.
-Parents will contribute about one half of the cost, however, we are looking for grants to reduce these costs.
+Parents will contribute about one half of the cost and we will fund raise for the rest.
 Our fundraiser will be this on-line auction.
 The fifth graders have been very successful in raising money using this format in the past.
-During the week of December 1 - December 7, 2013, we will hold our on-line auction.
+During the week of November 30 through December 6, 2014, we will hold our on-line auction.
 As this is our largest fundraiser we will have, we are hoping to make it even more successful than ever before.
 Please consider donating to our cause.

 This auction represents hours of work by parents, teachers and sponsors.